bgpkit/bgpkit-broker-backend/README.md

 See [LICENSE](LICENSE) file for details.

 In summary, the BGPKIT Broker backend is free for research and education usages.
+If your institute is using our project and you feel like make us happy 🥰, please send us an email and tell us who you are and what kind of projects you are using our projects for contact@bgpkit.com.

 For commercial usage or creating public access points, please contact us at contact@bgpkit.com.

 ## Built with ❤️ by BGPKIT Team